jacobkalat/jacobkalat.github.io/_posts/2021-04-02-tryhackme-intro.md

 <div class="message">
   Howdy!
 This blog post shows step-by-step instructions on how to get started on the website TryHackMe.
 TryHackMe is a free way to learn and practice cyber security hands on skills.
-The paid version gives you access to their in-browser Kali Linux machine as well as focuses learning paths.
+The paid version gives you access to TryHackMe's in-browser Kali Linux machine as well as focused learning paths.
 </div>

 To get started, navigate to <a href="https://tryhackme.com">TryHackMe</a>.
 Here you can make a new account.
 If you don't have a Kali Linux machine setup, it may be worth purchasing the TryHackMe membership.
-This will give you access to their in browser Kali Linux machine.
+Again, This will give you access to their in browser Kali Linux machine.
 For the purpose of this walkthrough, I assume that you have previously setup a Kali Linux virtual machine, and that you will be using it for all TryHackMe challenges.

-Once you have created your new account it should ask your experience level, why you want to use TryHackMe, and to choose a learning path.
+Once you have created your new account, it should ask your experience level, why you want to use TryHackMe, and to choose a learning path.
 For this walkthrough, we will choose the **Complete Beginner** path.

 ![placeholder](/img/tryhackme/complete-beginner.png "Complete Beginner path")

-As you can see this learning path will introduces all of the following:
+As you can see, this learning path will introduces all of the following:
 - Linux basics
 - Web application security
 - Network security
 - Scripting challenges
 - Privilege Escalation

+For this walkthrough we won't get to these.
+We are only going to cover the tutorial.
 Each learning path consists of several *rooms*.
 These are the individual learning modules that present you with tasks, as well as provide you with the vulnerable machines.
 To be able to use the machines that are vulnerable in each *room*, we first have to connect to TryHackMe's network.
 The **Complete Beginner Introduction** rooms introduce how to do this.

 ![placeholder](/img/tryhackme/complete-beginner-introduction.png "Complete Beginner Introduction")